Grandmother living in badly burned house: ‘I’m trying’

-MEMPHIS, Tenn.
-(WREG) — One grandmother in the Soulsville neighborhood of Memphis is hoping to turn a badly burned house into a home by rebuilding everything one step at a time — she just needs help.
+MEMPHIS, Tenn. — One grandmother in the Soulsville neighborhood is hoping to turn a badly burned house into a home by rebuilding everything one step at a time — she just needs help.

 The resident of the South Memphis home says it may not look like much now, but she hopes one day this will be somewhere her family can call home.